-Why does it taste different from darker roasts?
+Why does a light roast taste different than a darker roast?

 Hopefully, every coffee addict knows beans roasted at different levels don’t taste the same.
 Why?
 Well, it’s all because of the art of roasting!

-Darker roast coffees are cooked for longer times over more intense heat, which breaks down and releases the amino acids and enzymes that give the beans their sweeter, chocolatey flavor.
+Darker roast coffees are cooked for a longer period over a more intense heat, which breaks down and releases the amino acids and enzymes that give the beans their sweeter, chocolatey flavor.
 They’re usually removed from the roaster at the second crack.

 On the other hand, light roasts only make it to the first crack, which occurs when the beans reach about 385 degrees Fahrenheit.
 The result is a brew that’s still full of ripe, mouth-watering, and vibrant flavor.

-Does light roast coffee have a high acidity content?
+Does light roast coffee have a high acid content?

 Only a handful of coffee drinkers may know what acidity is or how it impacts a cup of coffee’s taste.

 Simply stated, acidity is a bright or dry sensation that helps stimulate or animate the flavors of your joe.
-It’s the characteristic of the joe that adds personality, dimension, and a bit of sass to the contents of your cup.
+It’s the characteristic of the coffee that adds personality and dimension to the contents of your cup.

 Lighter roasts have more acidity than other dark roast beans.
 The amino acids and enzymes within the beans don’t break down as much during the roasting process, which adds a lot of vibrant flavor to your coffee!

 Don’t confuse the acidity of coffee with sourness, though.
-If your joe tastes sour, it’s not highly acidic; it’s probably tainted or spoiled.
-Acidity can naturally be a bit dry, but if it’s very drying, then you may want to toss out that batch and start brewing another one.
+If your brew tastes sour, it’s not highly acidic; it’s probably tainted or spoiled.
+Acidity can naturally be a bit dry, but if that sensation is more intense, then you may want to toss out that batch and start brewing another one.

 Many coffee enthusiasts enjoy lighter roasts because they maintain the unique flavors we mentioned above.
 Some of these beans are artificially flavored with caramel, French vanilla, or some other sweetener — but is that a good idea?